 Charlotte Eichler is an award-winning poet based in West Yorkshire, UK.
 Her work has appeared in magazines and anthologies including Carcanet's New Poetries VIII (2021), The Island Review, The Manchester Review, PN Review and The Rialto.
 Her debut pamphlet, Their Lunar Language, came out with Valley Press in 2018 and was one of the Poetry School's books of the year.
-Her first collection will be published by Carcanet in 2023.
+Her first collection, Swimming Between Islands, was published by Carcanet in February 2023.

 An introduction to Charlotte's work by the poet Laura Scott can be read over on Carcanet's New Poetries VIII blog.